 Performance-wise, the Q5 excels.
 The combination of refined engines, Audi’s standard quattro four-wheel drive system and modern technology ensures that the Q5 delivers comfortable performance (on & off-road) with impressive fuel economy to match.

 Audi’s progressive and forward-thinking approach has seen the Q5 rub shoulders with some of the best in the ‘large family SUV’ business.
-It may not be as big as some rival alternatives, but the Q5’s all-round performance and practicality make it a true competitor against some of the best family cars like the BMW X3, Volvo XC60, Mercedes GLC and Land Rover Discovery Sport.
+It may not be as big as some rival alternatives, but the Q5’s all-round performance and practicality make it a true competitor against some of the best family cars like the BMW X3, Volvo XC60, Mercedes GLC and Range Rover Evoque.

 Despite the Q5 lacking the option of seven seats, there’s plenty of head and legroom in the front and rear seats for a family of five to pack up their camping gear and hit the great outdoors.